cloudmesh/pi/content/en/tutorial/raspberry-burn-windows/index.md

 multiple clusters to create a distributed cluster environment for use or development purposes.

-The following image shows our cluster configuration for a static network setup:

-{{< imgproc network Fill "600x300" />}}

-The alternative is to use a mesh network in which we have the following setup

-TODO: image to be added

 ### 3.2 Naming of the Device for the SD Card

 The naming of the location for the device representing the SD Card is